Lian Pin Koh: Research

 Koh's scientific contributions include the study of species co-extinctions and modeling the environmental impacts of industrial agriculture across the tropics.

 His research focuses on developing innovative science and science-based decision support tools to reconcile societal needs with environmental protection.
 He addresses this challenge through field studies and experiments, computer simulations and modelling, as well as by co-opting emerging technologies for use in environmental research and applications.

 His more recent research as Director of the Centre for Nature-based Climate Solutions seeks to produce policy-relevant science on nature-based climate solutions – tackling climate change by protecting and better managing natural ecosystems – to address knowledge gaps, build capacity and deliver pragmatic solutions and innovations to inform climate policies, strategies and actions to achieve the centre's vision.

+Koh’s research is complemented by his rich work in advocacy, which has seen him offer a science-based perspective to socioeconomic and environmental issues on both local and global platforms, including speaking at the United Nations Climate Change Conferences (COP27 in Sharm El Sheik and COP28 in Dubai), TED Global and TEDx conferences, among others.

 Impact

-Koh has published over 140 journal articles, including Nature, Science, and Proceedings of the National Academy of Sciences USA.
+Koh has published over 150 journal articles, including Nature, Science, and Proceedings of the National Academy of Sciences USA.
 He is one of the most highly cited conservation scientists in the world.
-His research has received over 24,000 citations (with an h-index of >70).
+His research has received over 28,000 citations (with an h-index of >80).

 Koh is a pioneer in the use of low-cost drone technology for environmental applications.
 Koh founded Conservation Drones which has received numerous awards and media coverage.

-Koh was an invited speaker at the TEDGlobal 2013: Think Again conference in Edinburgh, where he spoke on the positive use of drones.
+Koh was an invited speaker at the TED Global 2013: Think Again conference in Edinburgh, where he spoke on the positive use of drones.